rach-db/secleaf-q2-ctf-2026/forensics/needle_in_context.md

 68655f72
 ```

-These values:
+A few things stood out immediately:
-- contained only hexadecimal characters
+- only hexadecimal characters were used
-- had even lengths
+- the lengths were even
-- resembled ASCII hexadecimal encoding

-This strongly suggested that the logs contained fragmented hexadecimal-encoded text.

----

-# Decoding the Fragments
+- and the format looked exactly like ASCII encoded as hex.

-I decoded the fragments using:
+So I decoded one of them using:

 ```bash
 echo 636f6e74 | xxd -r -p